benjing/3813ICT_Software_Framework/README.md

 The client is an angular app that has socket.io installed and the client sends requests to the server that either retrieve update or delete data then the client shows the data to the user.

 The server is a node server that has the express and socket.io install on it.
-This server gets requests from the client and then interacts with a file to retrieve, update or delete data then sends the result back to the client.
+This server gets requests from the client and then interacts with a file to retrieve, update or delete data then sends the result back to the client. server also gets requests to save an image onto the server.
+It also gets the join message from the client and then waits for a message sent to it by the client.